scottyeck/blog/posts/sass-api-contracts.md

 ### Conclusion

 When building a library, taking a little bit of extra care to validate the arguments that are passed to your mixins and functions.
 It will make the user's life a lot easier!
+To see this in action in _scss-grid-gen_, take a look at the differences between versions [_0.0.2_](https://github.com/scottyeck/scss-grid-gen/tree/v0.0.2) and [_0.1.0_](https://github.com/scottyeck/scss-grid-gen/tree/v0.1.0) on GitHub.

 ---

-Look out for the upcoming Part 2 of this series, in which we discuss practices for gracefully deprecating features in your library!
+Look out for further entires in this series.
+In _Part 2_, we will discuss strategies for gracefully deprecating features of your library, and in _Part 3_, we will delve into the somewhat-uncharted waters of unit-testing your Sass.